LookinLabs/GoBlitz/README.md

 - `config` - Custom component.
 Configuration as code (e.g. Environment Variables, Gin Gonic Configuration)
 - `docs` - Web Application documentation
 - `handlers` - Controller component (in MVC architecture) folder.
 Contain the logic for the web application (e.g. API, Error Handling, etc.)
+- `handlers/api` - API request and response handling
+- `handlers/error` - Error handling
 - `middleware` - Middleware layer (in layered architecture) used as HTTP Web Server for API routes, static site serving, etc.
 - `migrations/` - Database migrations for the web application
-- `models` - Model component (in MVC architecture) folder which contain data structures where data is handled.
+- `model` - Model component (in MVC architecture) folder which contain data structures where data is handled.
+- `model/config` - Configuration data structures
+- `model/templates` - HTML Templates data structures
-- `public/` - View component (in MVC architecture) folder used to store static website.
+- `public` - View component (in MVC architecture) folder used to store static website.
 - `public/errors` - Error pages served by the web application
 - `public/views` - HTML Templates, mostly used for rendering the UI via API
 - `repository`- Repository is a layer (in layered architecture) that connects the application to external services like databases, cache servers, etc.
+- `templates` - HTML Template value generation to handle them in `public/views` folder
-- `tests/` - GO Unit Tests for the web application
+- `tests` - GO Unit Tests for the web application

 ## Architecture